Did the Notre Dame football program pay over $1 million to take an L to Northern Illinois?

 It looks like not only did the Notre Dame football team take a crushing loss at home this past weekend, but they also shelled out a huge sum of money to do so.

-When it comes to upsets this week in college football, none were bigger than the shocking defeat Northern Illinois handed to Notre Dame.
-It wasn’t bad enough that the fifth-ranked Fighting Irish suffered a loss to an unranked team, but it happened at home in South Bend.
+When it comes to college football upsets this week, none were bigger than the shocking defeat Northern Illinois handed to Notre Dame.
+It wasn’t bad enough that the then-fifth-ranked Fighting Irish suffered a loss to an unranked team, but it happened at home in South Bend.

 Also Read: Notre Dame game today – Get watch time and channel for the next Notre Dame football game

-It was a crushing defeat that has sent the Notre Dame football team plummeting down the latest top 25 college football rankings.
-However, there may be some added insult to an injury that could seriously damage the school’s chances of landing a spot in the expanded college football playoff.
+It was a crushing setback that has sent the Notre Dame football team plummeting down the latest top 25 college football rankings.
+However, there may be some added insult to an injury that could seriously damage the school’s chances of landing a spot in the expanded college football playoff this season.

-Following the game, popular podcast and sports business reporter Joe Pompliano revealed some interesting news.
+Following the game, popular podcaster and sports business reporter Joe Pompliano revealed some interesting news.
 “Notre Dame paid Northern Illinois $1.4 million to play them in South Bend today.”

 Why would the Notre Dame football program pay an opponent?